dcunited001/dcunited001.github.io/_drafts/fairy-tail.md

   - and somehow she has to become the heroine
 - because otherwise it'd just be a helpless princess story lulz
   - TODO: or the magi are good, they find him and help him "find himself" within the coma

+- while mage is in coma, he can barely move, or can't turn around. or something.
+  - trying to create a scene that draws from plato's allegory of the cave
+  - mage is basically stuck staring at the cave wall.
+    - the only light entering his part of the cave is being reflected/refracted off giant crystals
+      - and onto the wall in front of him.  the light partially hits plants & etc as it enters
+    - the dancing shadow's create hallucinations and construct an illusory experience (similar to plato's cave)
+      - or is he trapped within a crystal?
+  - mage's only choice is to meditate, for however long it takes (month's, year's)
+    - he can't die, so food is not a problem.  (but what happens to him as a result?)
+  - eventually, he regains his magic and his control over himself is restored, but he is still trapped
+    - and this point, the illusory experience created by the shadows is no longer haunting
+  - he realizes he is stuck and seeks to free himself through nirvana(??) but isn't sure it's possible
+    - i really want to chill with the buddhist imagery here.
+    - but maybe he wants to free himself of this life to begin the next,
+      - hoping he'll be more capable and more prepared to resolve the situation then
+  - he realizes the only thing he has power over at this point is his mind & spirit
+    - he seeks to sharpen this through meditation
+    - originally, from his arrest and the trap in the forest of illusion, he pretty much lost himself
+      - he couldn't understand why it all happened to him and he just lost the best parts of himself
+      - he became bitter and angry. he blamed others, even though he didn't realize why it was happening to him
+    - he seeks to let it all go, which requires releasing his control over the situation
+    - he feels guilty for having affected a situation and possibly caused things to become worse for the princess, his friends and everyone else

+- where does everyone think the mage has gone? what is the priest doing in his absence?
+  - how much time passes? and what happens to the princess and her fiance in the meantime?
+  - what happens to the king?  the kingdom?

 - mage in a coma, meanwhile, gods are satisfied because immortal guy is effectively KO'd
   - and thus, their meddling has effectively stopped producing downstream ripples in the .. karma fabric